-The following are allowable as deduction in computing the income under the head 'Profits and Gains of Business or Profession' - occupied as a tenant or as an owner.
-Instead the capital repairs incurred shall be deemed to be a building and depreciation shall be claimed.
+The following are allowable as deduction in computing the income under the head 'Profits and Gains of Business or Profession' -

 1.Rent of the premises is allowed ad deduction.
 However, notional rent paid by proprietor is not allowed as deduction.
 But rent paid by him to its partner for using his premises is allowed as deduction.